-A built up area temporal trend analysis to understand the extent of urban sprawl was carried out using open source satellite imagery (Land sat) for the years 1973, 1992, 2001 and 201011 (refer Map no. 9).
+A built up area temporal trend analysis to understand the extent of urban sprawl was carried out using open source satellite imagery (Land sat) for the years 1973, 1992, 2001 and 2010 (refer Map no. 9).

 Built up land was extracted based on the spectral characteristics and the reflectance of the impervious surface of the satellite image.
-The built up area analysis was done in order to calculate the actual spread/sprawl area within the region.
-The limitation to this analysis is that it cannot estimate any densification that has happened over the last 37 years in the MMR.
+The built up area analysis was done in order to calculate the

-11USGS Open source Landsat imagery (30m resolution) was acquired online and processed (stacking, mosaic etc).
+&lt;sup>11USGS Open source Landsat imagery (30m resolution) was acquired online and processed (stacking, mosaic etc).